Table of Contents

 - There is an employment gap in your resume

 When listing voluntary experiences, avoid going overboard with the details.
-Simply cover the details briefly by summarizing your primary responsibilities at a high level.
+Simply summarize your primary responsibilities at a high level.
 Here’s what it looks like in practice.

 Your work experience is unarguably one of the most essential parts of resume writing.
 So, listing it right is crucial to your application’s success.
 As a rule of thumb, stick with appropriate formatting, clear section headings, and most relevant information.
 This makes it easy for ATS and decision-makers to skim through it and understand your background.
-If you are still unsure how to do it and prefer professional support, we would be happy to help.
+If you are still unsure how to do it and prefer support from professional resume writers, we would be happy to help.